-During the three months ended September 30, 2020 and 2019, 7.4% and 5.6% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the three months ended December 31, 2020 and 2019, 11.1% and 8.6% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the six months ended December 31, 2020 and 2019, 9.9% and 7.0% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
 In addition, certain of our operating costs incurred outside the United States are denominated in currencies other than the U.S. dollar.
 We conduct business on a worldwide basis and as a result, a portion of our revenue, earnings, net assets, and net investments in foreign affiliates is exposed to changes in foreign currency exchange rates.
 We measure our net exposure for cash balance positions and for cash inflows and outflows in order to evaluate the need to mitigate our foreign exchange risk.
-We may enter into foreign currency forward contracts to minimize the impact related to unfavorable exchange rate movements, although we have not done so during the three months ended September 30, 2020 and 2019.
+We may enter into foreign currency forward contracts to minimize the impact related to unfavorable exchange rate movements, although we have not done so during the three and six months ended December 31, 2020 and 2019.
 Currently, our largest exposures to foreign exchange rates exist primarily with the Euro, Pound Sterling, Canadian Dollar, Japanese Yen, and Russian Ruble against the U.S. dollar.

-During the three months ended September 30, 2020 and 2019, we recorded \$(1.5) million and \$1.1 million of net foreign currency exchange losses, respectively, related to the settlement and remeasurement of transactions denominated in currencies other than the functional currency of our entities.
-Our analysis of operating results transacted in various foreign currencies indicated that a hypothetical 10% change in the foreign currency exchange rates could have increased or decreased the consolidated results of operations by approximately \$0.2 million and \$0.5 million for the three months ended September 30, 2020 and 2019, respectively.
+We recorded \$(0.6) million and \$(1.0) million of net foreign currency exchange losses during the three months ended December 31, 2020 and 2019, respectively, and \$(2.1) million and \$0.2 million of net foreign currency exchange (losses) gains during the six months ended December 31, 2020 and 2019, respectively, related to the settlement and remeasurement of transactions denominated in currencies other than the functional currency exchange rates could have increased or decreased the consolidated results of operations by approximately \$2.8 million and \$0.2 million for the three months ended December 31, 2020 and 2019, respectively, and by approximately \$2.5 million and \$0.7 million during the six months ended December 31, 2020 and 2019, respectively.